 Exact Words: There's generally no such thing as "the spirit of the agreement" when it comes to pledges, especially not when the True Fae are involved.
 Canny Changelings learn how to take advantage of the Exact Words of a pledge to avoid getting the worse end of their deal.

 Expendable Clone: Many Changelings view Fetches as these at best, and as pawns of the Gentry at worst.

 One notable Fetch power allows them to create other simulacra, which will animate when the first Fetch dies.
 Essentially, they becomeExpendable Clones

 The Fair Folk: Fairly obvious, but used in several ways.
 Firstly are the True Fae, which are creatures of Lovecraftian power and alienness who abduct humans for their own reasons.
-Secondly are Hobgoblins, fae creatures from the in-between realm of the hedge which range from plantlike to superhuman.
+Secondly are Hobgoblins, fae creatures from the in-between realm of the Hedge that range from plantlike to superhuman.
 Finally, the player characters themselves have been transformed into fae creatures by their time among the True Fae.
-Word Of God says that lots of fairy tales about antagonistic faeries were based on the True Fae; tales of benevolent faeries generally recounted the actions of Changelings.
+Word of God says that lots of fairy tales about antagonistic faeries were based on the True Fae; tales of benevolent faeries generally recounted the actions of Changelings.

 Familiar: Changelings (and other fae creatures) sometimes take Hedge Beasts as pet/sidekick/companions.
 These are Hobgoblins who look exactly like a mortal animal, except that they can speak and have human-level intelligence.

 They can also use Changeling Merits and Contracts.
 So its entirely possible to have an Ogre based around smashing things to have a Hedgebeast Buddy that's really good at research and packing Wizened contracts.